 - Neon filled Franck-Hertz tube

 The original experiment used a heated vacuum tube of temperature 115 °C with a drop of mercury of vapour pressure 100 Pa.
-The tube is fitted with three electrodes.
-An electron-emitting hot cathode, a metal mesh grid, and an anode are the three electrodes fitted.
-To draw emitted electrons, the gird’s voltage is positive with respect to the cathode.
-The electric current measured in the experiment is the result of the movement of electrons from the grid to the anode.
-The electric potential of an anode is slightly negative than the grid so that the electrons have the kinetic energy the same as in the grid.
-The experiment was explained in terms of elastic and inelastic collisions between the electrons and the mercury atoms.
+Three electrodes, an electron-emitting hot cathode, a metal mesh grid, and an anode are attached to the tube.
+To draw the emitted electrons, the grid’s voltage is made positive with respect to the cathode.
+The electric current measured in the experiment results from the movement of electrons from the grid to the anode.
+The electric potential at the anode is slightly negative than the grid so that the electrons have the kinetic energy same as in the grid.
+Franck Hertz experiment was explained in terms of elastic and inelastic collisions between the electrons and the mercury atoms.

 The graphs show the dependence of the electric current flowing out of the anode and the electric potential between the grid and the cathode.
 Following are the observations from the graph: